kevcjones/ngx-simple-modal/README.md

     import { NgModule} from '@angular/core';
     import { CommonModule } from "@angular/common";
     import { BrowserModule } from '@angular/platform-browser';
-    import { BootstrapModalModule } from 'angularx-bootstrap-modal';
+    import { DialogModalModule } from 'angularx-bootstrap-modal';
     import { ConfirmComponent } from './confirm.component';
     import { AppComponent } from './app.component';
     @NgModule({